cu-mkp/m-k-manuscript-data/_texts/p-097r_tl.md

 ## <span class="m">Gilding</span>

 One prepares the hilts very well with a soft, <span class="sup">indeed</span> very soft <span class="m">file</span> until there is no blackness left on the hilts, then heat them, and pass them as has already been said.
 But to <span class="m">gild</span> and <span class="m">gild</span> with <span class="m">silver</span>, they must not be passed <span class="sup">change their color</span> too much, except maybe leaning towards a blue.
 Then while the hilts are hot, one ties them to a wood block and with some tweezers you apply the gold and fasten it with the <span class="m">sanguine</span> and the <span class="m">sanguine</span> is very neat and has been rubbed with <span class="m">putty</span>.
 And when the hilts become cold, reheat them, then apply <span class="m">gold</span> as said above.
 And you must start with giving the hilt two layers, until it is well—covered.
 And then reheat it as you did at beginning, and give it its third layer of <span class="m">gold</span>.
 Then burnish it with a <span class="m">sanguine</span>, very strongly and with good strength.
 But note that if you want to burnish well, your hilt must remain warm.
 And to know this, you bring it close to your nose and smell it.
 And because you cannot touch it with your fingers, take it out of the warm ashes with a small <span class="m">iron</span> stick, which has been purposely made to fit into the eye of the hilt.
 And when you have finished burnishing it well, rub it well with a piece of white <span class="m">linen</span>, and make sure your <span class="m">gold</span> is thicker and stronger than the ones <span class="pro">painters</span> use.
-A quarter of a pound is worth fifty or lx s{ols}.
+A quarter of a pound is worth fifty or lx sols.